An exponential map free implicit midpoint method for stochastic Lie-Poisson systems: Introduction

-The main contribution of this paper is the development of an integrator for a class of Lie--Poisson (LP) systems subject to perturbations by transport noise.
+We develop a new numerical integrator for a class of Lie--Poisson systems subject to perturbations by transport noise.
+A unique feature of the integrator is its scalability to higher dimensions while not being limited to separable Hamiltonians, providing a major benefit embodied in computational efficiency and wider applicability.
+Furthermore, we provide a rigorous derivation of the integrator along with error estimates and convergence proofs, by combining computational geometric mechanics with stochastic analysis.
 LP systems arise through symmetry reduction of Hamiltonian systems and are further detailed below.
-The mathematical structure of these systems manifests itself in conserved quantities referred to as Casimir functions.
-The main results are informally summarized as follows. \begin{itemize} \item The integrator is a \emph{Lie--Poisson integrator} and preserves Casimir functions. \item The integrator converges with root mean squared order $1/2$ and weak order $1$. \end{itemize} Specifically, the integrator is designed for LP systems that admit identification with isospectral formulations.
+One of themathematical structures of these systems manifests itself in conserved quantities referred to as Casimir functions.
+The main proven results are informally summarized as follows. \begin{itemize} \item The integrator is a \emph{Lie--Poisson integrator} and preserves Casimir functions. \item The integrator converges with root mean squared order $1/2$ and weak order $1$. \end{itemize} Specifically, the integrator is designed for LP systems that admit identification with isospectral formulations.
 This is the case when the underlying Lie groups are $J$-quadratic, as shown in Section \ref{sec:geometry}.
 The identification with isospectral flows enables efficient numerical algorithms for the solution of stochastic LP equations.
-In particular, we develop an integrator based on a stochastic implicit midpoint scheme suitable isospectral Hamiltonian flow and free of computationally expensive algebra-to-group maps.
+In particular, we develop an integrator based on a stochastic implicit midpoint scheme for suitable isospectral Hamiltonian flow and free of computationally expensive algebra-to-group maps.
 This integrator can be applied to stochastic canonical low-dimensional examples such as the rigid body and point vortex dynamics, as shown in \Cref{fig:eyecandy_1}.
-A major benefit of the integrator is its scalability to higher dimensions.
-This is illustrated in \Cref{fig:eyecandy_2}, showing snapshots of a high-resolution numerical simulation of the stochastic two-dimensional Euler equations on the sphere.
+A major benefit of the integrator compared to those based on the exponential map or other algebra-to-group maps (see e.g., \cite{luesink2024casimir, gay2024variational}) is its scalability to higher dimensions.
+This is illustrated in \Cref{fig:eyecandy_2}, showing snapshots of a high-resolution numerical simulation of the stochastic two-dimensional Euler equations on the sphere, enabling the study of transport noise in turbulence \cite{ephrati2025diffusive}.
 In addition, we prove convergence rates of the integrator and demonstrate convergence in numerical tests.